* Dollar struggles as North Korea concerns simmer

 * Graphic: World FX rates in 2017 http://tmsnrt.rs/2egbfVh

-The euro climbed 0.1 percent to $1.1905, notching up meagre gains as most currencies traded broadly unchanged from overnight ranges as tensions over North Korea remained high.
+The euro edged 0.1 percent higher to $1.1905, rising for a second day with most currencies trading in tight overnight ranges as tensions over North Korea remained high.

 Despite those chunky gains and the large swings in favour of the euro in latest positioning data, analysts say that any pushback from ECB policymakers at their meeting on Thursday would have a limited impact.

 JP Morgan strategists estimate that a halving of the outstanding long euro positions in the currency market -- a very low probability event -- would only trigger a 2 percent drop in the euro.